-A NWFSC PTA student must be ever mindful of HIPAA and the Physical The and professional conduct. erapy Standard of Ethics
+A NWFSC PTA student must be ever mindful of HIPAA and the Physical Therapy St and professional conduct. andard of Ethics

-I, (print name)every effort will be taken to ensure my safety and welfare on any field trip end will not hold any PTA Program faculty or NWFSC employee responsible for incurred to, from or on any field trip.
-This includes travel by private vehicle whicensed driver, is driven by a licensed classmate or by a licensed NWFSC en dorsed by my curriculum any accident or injury hich I operate as a
+I, (print name) ur every effort will be taken to ensure my safety and welfare on any field trip endorsed I I will not hold any PTA Program faculty or NWFSC employee responsible for any acc incurred to, from or on any field trip.
+This includes travel by private vehicle which I op licensed driver, is driven by a licensed classmate or by a licensed NWFSC employed by my curriculum cident or injury perate as a

 Print name of student:

 Signature of student:

 Date: